-Neuroanesthesia faculty at Penn work closely with the neurosurgeons to deliver neurocritical care.
-This improves the continuum of acute care for these patients, fosters collaborative clinical research projects, and provides an additional opportunity for fellows to further augment their clinical experience.
-The Neuroanesthesia experience can be integrated into a two-year neuroICU fellowship which can lead to certification in Neurocritical care.
+We also maintain a footprint in the neurocritical care unit, which improves the continuum of acute care for these patients, fosters collaborative clinical research projects, and provides an additional opportunity for fellows to augment their clinical experience.
+The Neuroanesthesia fellowship can be integrated into a two-year neuro-ICU fellowship, offering additional certification in Neurocritical care.

 Pediatric anesthesiologists at the world-renowned Children's Hospital of Philadelphia are members of the Penn anesthesia department.
 They take care of children with the full spectrum of pediatric neurosurgical problems.
 Rotations in pediatric neuroanesthesia can be arranged to be a component of the fellowship.

-A key feature of the training program is a controlled clinical obligation so that virtually all of our trainees have time for clinical or laboratory research.
-Current research interests include improved techniques for patient cooling and rewarming during neurosurgery, evaluation of origins of postoperative cognitive dysfunction, pathophysiology of traumatic brain injury, and the measurement of local blood flow and its correlation with local brain electrical activity.
+A key feature of our training program is ensuring that all of our trainees have time for clinical or laboratory research.
 Our department is unusual in the extent of externally supported funding supporting research activities of clinically active anesthesiologists.
 A summary of this work can be found in the research training section.
 Notably, we offer the option to participate in our NIH training grant program.
 Most of our fellows have had at least one publication as a result of their research activities, and many have had more than one.

 The Penn neuroanesthesia program has a many-decade tradition of excellence in clinical care, education and research.
 Our past trainees hold positions at major medical centers including the University of Pennsylvania Health System, the Johns Hopkins Medical Center and the University of Washington Medical Center.
 Two of our former trainees head Divisions of Neuroanesthesia at major medical centers.
 Some have gone into private practice and have leadership positions in their practice.